BackendStack21/k-mosaic/CLI.md

 2. **"Permission denied" when running the CLI**

-   - Make the script executable: `chmod +x k-mosaic-cli.ts`
+   - Make the script executable: `chmod +x src/k-mosaic-cli.ts`
-   - Or run with: `bun k-mosaic-cli.ts`
+   - Or run with: `bun src/k-mosaic-cli.ts`

 3. **"invalid key format"**